Dking07/fivem-speed-gain-fix/README.md

 ### 1.1

 * Changed the method for selecting flags, now each flag has an identifier;
-* Added a blacklist to include vehicles that will not be affected by the flags, even if they have 'CCarHandlingData' present in their handling.
+* Added a blacklist to include vehicles that will not be affected by the flags, even if they have 'CCarHandlingData' present in their handling;
+* Changed the logic of applying flags.

 # COPYRIGHT